S3-working-group/s3-practical-guide/docs/all.md

 -   consent and equivalence in decision making
 -   selection process for leadership roles
--   organizational structure, <dfn data-info="Values: Valued principles that guide behavior.
-Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</dfn> and <dfn data-info="Principle: A basic idea or rule that guides behavior, or explains or controls how something happens or works.">principles</dfn>
+-   organizational structure, <a href="#" class="tooltip" title="Values: Valued principles that guide behavior.
+Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a> and <a href="#" class="tooltip" title="Principle: A basic idea or rule that guides behavior, or explains or controls how something happens or works.">principles</a>
 -   influence of owners or shareholders
 -   sharing gains and costs